rod-laycock/VivariumMonitoring/README.md

 I decided against a screen as it will sit in the corner and use very little power and I don't want a screen on all the time.

 # Components
-ESP32
+- ESP32 with wifi and BT
+- External antenna (as wifi is not great on ESP32s)
-DHT22 Temp / Humidity Sensors - one per item to monitor 100K Ohm Resistors - one per DHT22 sesnsor
+- DHT22 Temp / Humidity Sensors - two per vivarium (hot and cool side)
+- 100K Ohm Resistors - one per DHT22 sesnsor
-Micro SD Card
+- Micro SD Card
-Micro SD Card Memory shield
+- Micro SD Card Memory shield
-Button
+- Button
-Case
+- Case
-Tri Colour LED
+- Tri Colour LED
-Breadboard / PCB / ESP32 Microcontroller Development Board
+- Breadboard / PCB / ESP32 Microcontroller Development Board
-Wire
+- Wire
-Micro USB regualted power supply
+- Micro USB regualted power supply

 # Software
 - Visual Studio Code